heisdanielade/heisdanielade/README.md

 A Second-year Computer Science and Econometrics student, enhancing skills in Frontend and Backend Development.
 Passionate about contributing to innovative software projects.

-Check out my [website](https://www.heisdanielade.xyz/) (inspired by Spiderman: Across the Spider-verse) to learn more about me.
+Check out my [website](https://www.heisdanielade.xyz/) (inspired by Spider-Man: Across the Spider-Verse).
 For a quick response, Send me an [Email](mailto:danieladeofficial@gmail.com).

 ## 📦 Arsenal